-2.18 Deferred Revenue, Advances from Customers and Subscriber Points Reward Program(a) Deferred revenue
+2.18 Deferred Revenue and Advances from Customers

 The fair value of providing telecommunications services and the subscriber points reward is allocated based on their relative fair values.
 The allocated portion of fair value for the subscriber points reward is recorded as deferred revenue when the rewards are granted and recognised as revenue when the points are redeemed or expired.